The dual-mass flywheel; a product of downsizing

-The dual mass flywheel is yet one more car part that has went through the inevitable”evolution” process.
+The dual mass flywheel is yet one more car part that has gone through the inevitable”evolution” process.

-The tendency of the auto industry to build evermore powerful engines lead to the problem of transferring that power from the engine to the transmission.
+The tendency of the auto industry to build evermore powerful engines leads to the problem of transferring that power from the engine to the transmission.

 The dual mass flywheel is born out of that idea.

-At the end of this article you have a video on the dual mass flywheel topic, mainly the about the symptoms and the cost of replacement.
+At the end of this article, you have a video on the dual mass flywheel topic, mainly about the symptoms and the cost of replacement.

 What does the dual mass flywheel do?

-For a more thorough explanation on this part, click here for a great explanation on Wikipedia.
+For a more thorough explanation of this part, click here for a great explanation on Wikipedia.

 Problems of the dual mass flywheel